 NOAA Fisheries has collaborated for several years with other countries and researchers to study the distribution and biology of these iconic species.
 NOAA Fisheries has also helped fund studies about the extent and impact of international trade on these species.
 TRAFFIC and the World Wildlife Fund published a 2016 study that investigated the trade of chambered nautilus in the range countries of Indonesia and the Philippines and in major consumer markets to determine if trade is a threat to this species.
 The study called for better monitoring of the international nautilus trade.
-Read the report: An Investigation into the Trade of Nautilus (PDF, 4.9MB).
+Read the report: An Investigation into the Trade of Nautilus (PDF, 113 pages).

 A 2014 study compared nautilus populations in the Philippines, Australia, Fiji, and American Samoa and explored the potential impact of fishing on population abundance.
 Read the report: Comparative Population Assessments of Nautilus sp. in the Philippines, Australia, Fiji, and American Samoa Using Baited Remote Underwater Video Systems.